 Like topaz, xenotime is found in pegmatite formations, as well as igneous rock and gneiss.
 Uranium and thorium are often found within this stone, creating natural radioactivity, although it is more commonly seen as a source for the transition metal yttrium, which is used as an alloy in the production of camera lenses and lasers.
 Its name is derived from the Greek terms for “vain” and “honor” in an early scientist’s snarky rebuke of another.
 Initially, Swedish chemist Jöns Jacob Berzelius believed he discovered a new element within the xenotime.
 This turned out to be the already known yttrium, which prompted mineralogist François Sulpice Beudant to throw down a bit of shade on the claim.

-True gemologists might shudder at the inclusion of yellow kunzite, but it’s an example of when marketing can be misguided.
+True gemologists might shudder at the inclusion of yellow kunzite in this types of gemstones list, but it’s an example of when marketing can be misguided.
 As a rule, kunzite is a pink to light purple variety of spodumene, a lithium-rich mineral found, once again, in pegmatite formations.
 Manganese gives kunzite those attractive colors.
 When the gem is yellow, it’s typically just called yellow spodumene.
 The name change might be a matter of one word sounding more appealing than the other, but it is still misleading as kunzite implies a specific hue.
 With a Mohs value of six and a half to seven, it is not a very durable gemstone, but it’s possible to find specimens of 20 carats or more.
 Spodumene, in general, is an important source of lithium, which is critical for car batteries, phones and medicine.
 It is mined in Afghanistan, Pakistan, California, North Carolina and South Dakota.

 Not to be confused with the synthetic cubic zirconia, zircon earned its place as a popular gemstone 2000 years ago.
 Found in sand and as part of many of the rocks throughout the world, zircon is one of the oldest minerals on earth.
 Because of its uranium content, scientists in Australia dated it back 4.4 million years.
 Not all zircons are radioactive, but those that are can be heat-treated to stabilize the integrity of the stone by slowing the degradation of the crystalline structure.
 In their natural form, zircons are found in colors ranging from clear to yellow, green, purple, brown and grays, which are typically caused because of radiation or impurities.
 Blue zircons, which have been popular since Victorian times, are created through heat treatments.